Wondering if your company is OKR ready?

 5.)
 Create employee road maps

 You might strive to grasp your people’s experiences through their eyes and adapt accordingly.
 Many businesses employ the design thinking process for this.
-“Study, listen to, and understand what people do daily and identify new methods to streamline work and boost productivity, performance, and engagement,” says Deloitte Human Capital Consulting.
+“Study, listen to, and understand what people do daily and identify new methods to streamline work and boost productivity, performance management, and engagement,” says Deloitte Human Capital Consulting.
 It may be accomplished through the use of journey mapping or empathy mapping.

 6.)
 Identify crucial moments (by actively listening to your employees)